cta-wave/dpctf-deploy/README.md

 ```

 This will create a docker image for the code base tagged with "dpctf-v0.0.0"
 and sets the version tag to "0.0.0".
+The resulting image will have the name
+`dpctf:0.0.0`.

 ## Running the created image in a container

-Running the created image in a properly configured container set the desired image version:
+To run the created image in a properly configured container, set the desired image version:

 `docker-compose.yml`
 ```yaml